dojo/grunt-dojo2/README.md

 #### grunt link

-The link task it designed to ease the local development and testing of changes that span multiple packages.
-Traditionally `npm link` can be used but this assumes that project structure is the same as the distrubtion, which for dojo2 projects is not the case.
+The link task is designed to ease the local development and testing of changes that span multiple packages.
+Traditionally `npm link` can be used but this assumes that the project structure is the same as the distribution, which for dojo2 projects is not the case.

-This command emulates the behaviour of `npm link` but with some additional steps to ensure that the linked structure matches that of the distrubuted package.
+This command emulates the behaviour of `npm link` but with some additional steps to ensure that the linked structure matches that of the distributed package.

-Once `grunt link` has been run within a dojo2 package, `npm link` can be used as normal to created the linked package depedency.
+Once `grunt link` has been run within a dojo2 package, `npm link` can be used as normal to created the linked package dependency.

 *Example*